Skip to main content

 Medicare and Dental Coverage

-Original Medicare (Parts A and B) does not cover routine oral health/dental care, such as teeth cleaning, fillings, dentures, root canals, etc. If you are enrolled in a Medicare Advantage plan, check to see if your plan covers these services.
+No, original Medicare (Part A and Part B) does not cover routine oral health and dental care, such as teeth cleaning, fillings, dentures, and root canals.
+If you are enrolled in a private Medicare Advantage (Part C) plan, check to see if your plan covers these services.

 When does Medicare cover dental treatment?